ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 ### Safe vs. Unsafe Functions

-Uncaught exceptions raise runtime crashes.
+Uncaught exceptions cause runtime crashes.
 Therefore, there is a tendency to use the following terminology:
 * Function raising exceptions: Unsafe
 * Function handling errors in data: Safe

-The main means to write such kind of safe error handling functions is to use either **`option`** (next section) or **`result`** (following section).
-Although handling errors in data using those types allows avoiding the issues of error values and execeptions, it incurs extracting the enclosed value at every step, which:
+The main ways to write such safe error-handling functions are to use either **`option`** (next section) or **`result`** (following section) values.
+Although handling errors in data using those types may avoid the issues of error values and exceptions, it requires extracting the enclosed value at every step, which may lead to boilerplate code and comes with a runtime cost.
-* may require some boilerplate code.
-This
-* come with a runtime cost.

 ## Using the **`option`** Type for Errors

 The **`option`** module provides the first alternative to exceptions.
-The `'a option` datatype allows to express either the availability of data for instance `Some 42` or the absence of data using `None`, which can represent an error.
+The `'a option` data type represents either data of type `'a` - for instance, `Some 42` is of type `int option` - or the absence of data due to any error as `None`.

 Using **`option`** it is possible to write functions that return `None` instead of throwing an exception.
 Here are two examples of such functions: